nimamot/sendMessage/README.md

-An easy way to send 552 of any message text message to anyone via Apple Messages.
+An easy way to send 552 of any text messages to anyone via Apple Messages.
 Written in AppleScript.

 to run the script...